top of page

 Why This Matters (Especially Now)

 I always come back to this idea: When you acquire a piece by an artist like Jane Graber, you’re not just buying an object—you’re participating in the continuation of their work.
+In a moment like this—when her presence in the marketplace is becoming more limited—that feels even more important.

 A Final Note—And an Opportunity!

-And this brings me to something I’m especially excited to share.
-In my latest estate auction, I’ve had the privilege of offering a select group of Jane Graber pieces, from the Lucy Seiler Collection, including some of her highly sought-after decorated plates, along with other classic forms that collectors immediately recognize and respond to.
+This brings me to something I’m especially excited to share.
+In my latest estate auction, I’ve had the privilege of offering a select group of Jane Graber pieces from the Lucy Seiler Collection.
+This includes some of her highly sought-after decorated plates, along with other classic forms that collectors immediately recognize and respond to.

 These are the kinds of pieces that don’t come around often anymore.
 They carry everything we’ve just talked about:

 • The craftsmanship